Our Ministries at Bridge of Hope

 - Financial Literacy—evaluating how money is spent, discussing ways to extend the money we do have - make your own laundry detergent, etc.

 - Literacy [Hope Education]—adult education, high school equivalency, private tutoring, after school program, ACT prep, study skills, dyslexia screening

-- Construction Training—tool library, construction projects, building maintenance, lending and maintaining lawn care equipment
+- Construction Training—tool library, construction projects, building maintenance, maintaining lawn care equipment

 - Job Development Principles —time, consistency, reliability, hands-on maintenance, tool lending, networking, resume assistance